edwardbr/rpc/README.md

 ## Feature pipelines

 This initial version uses synchronous calls only, however on the pipeline it is planned to work with coroutines.
+This solution currently only supports error codes, exception based error handling is to be implemented at some date.

 Currently it has adaptors for
  * in memory calls